Baháʼí Faith in Finland: Diverse involvements of the modern community

 Hartmut Grossmann was born in Germany, was a lecturer and head of the German Department of the Translators' Training Institute at University of Joensuu in Savonlinna.
 He has served on the National Spiritual Assemblies of the Baháʼís of Germany and of Finland, on the International Teaching Centre and then ultimately on the Universal House of Justice.
-After retiring in 2008, he and his wife, Ursula, moved back to Finland, subsequently returning to Germany where Ursula passed away in 2017 and Hartmut in 2018/.
+After retiring in 2008, he and his wife, Ursula, moved back to Finland, subsequently returning to Germany where Ursula died in 2017 and Hartmut in 2018.

 Demographics

 According to the membership register maintained by the National Spiritual Assembly of Finland, there were 760 Baháʼí living in Finland in 2019.
 The National Assembly is also administratively responsible for 68 Baháʼís residing in the North Calotte region of Sweden and Norway.
 While no official statistics on the numbers of Baha'is have been released, the Finland Census reports about 0.9 - 1.2% of the population as religious but non-Christian.
 The Evangelical Lutheran Church of Finland estimated the 2004 population of Baháʼís to be approximately 500.
 Operation World, another Christian organization, estimated 0.01%, also about 500 Baháʼís, in 2003.